 You can’t save any part of your money for any other necessary spending.
 Eventually, you wouldn’t be able to afford anything for future savings.

 Thinking of taking a 401k loan and paying yourself would make it so that you couldn’t save anything in the end.
 In most situations, this would not be the situation unless you borrowed money from the 401k loan.

 When you have a 401k loan, you would think of it as a low-interest loan.
 But to keep that, you must pay an annual fee for the administration costs.
 Most of the time, all the plans would charge you an origination fee of approximately $75 or more.
 This fee would be added regardless of the size of the loan.

-There is another fee called “asset-based fees” that will be charged by mutual funds when your plan is invested in, and it is tough to see in the statement.
+There is another fee called “asset-based fees” charged by mutual funds when your plan is invested in, and it is tough to see in the statement.